howToCodeWell/howtocodewell.fm/source/sponsor/index.md

 - Each episode gets it's own page on this website and [howtocodewell.net](http://howtocodewell.net)

 ## Pricing
-Please get in touch for pricing and av availability.
+Please get in touch for pricing and availability.

 ## What you get in return